kjohnson0451/amc-carpool-fe/README.md

 5. Access the Application

 Once the app is up and running, access it at http://localhost:5173 in your web browser.
-As of this writing, the main page is "All trips", and can add trips via "Add new trip."
+As of this writing, the main page is "All trips", and you can add trips via "Add new trip."

 ## Technologies Used